thumbtack/slate/source/index.html.md

 Partners will expose the following endpoints to Thumbtack.
 All endpoints should be versioned to support future schema changes.
-Endpoints will use HTTP basic authentication, and partners will provide Thumbtack with username and password for Thumbtack to call these endpoints.
+Endpoints will use HTTP basic authentication, and Partners will provide Thumbtack with username and password for Thumbtack to call these endpoints.

 ## Leads